bobbytkc/Coursera-Capstone/CapstoneSlides.Rmd.md

 ========================================================

 * They are prolific
-  +Celebrities generate 37.3866348 percent of all reviews.
+  + Celebrities generate 37.3866348 percent of all reviews.

 * They command exponentially more votes than the lowes decile of yelp users.